 3. Embrace the Art Deco era

-4. Horse trek though the hills
+4. Horse trek through the hills

 5. Watch the world’s first sunrise

-Lodged on the east coast of New Zealand the region is one of the first to see the sun rise.
+Lodged on the east coast of New Zealand the region is one of the first to see the sunrise.
 (Only a few seconds after the East Cape).
-This makes this sunrise a world first every morning.
+This makes this sunrise a world-first every morning.
 A very popular spot to witness this spectacle is Marine Parade in Napier.

 6. Visit the Gannet Colony

 The world’s largest mainland Gannet Colony is located on the cliff of the stunning Cape Kidnappers.
-The sight of thousands of birds is a great reminder that we are not alone in this planet.
+The sight of thousands of birds is a great reminder that we are not alone on this planet.
 The gannets have travelled thousands of kilometres to come feast in the rich New Zealand waters.
 For the best chance to spot the colony, time your visit between November and February before the birds leave to escape the New Zealand winter.

 7. Golf in one the world’s top golf course